-Students are required to document attendance daily according to the specified process.
-The specific process will be discussed at the beginning of each Rotation.
+Students are required to attend all scheduled class and lab sessions.
+The Instructor will maintain Attendance documentation for each course within the Attendance function on the LMS.
 It is required for the student to inform the course instructor of any absence prior to the scheduled class/lab time.
 Failure to notify the instructor appropriately may result in disciplinary action.
 Preferred contact information will be provided in each course syllabus.
 The make-up of any course hours will be determined by each instructor and can be found within the syllabus.
-It is the student's responsibility to follow-up with the instructor for any missed hours and arrange for the make-up.
+It is the student's responsibility to follow-up with the instructor for any missed hours, content, and arrange for the make-up.